 Kevin Stein is the Associate Director of the California Reinvestment Coalition.
 At CRC, Kevin works on banking and housing issues, including efforts to fight predatory mortgage lending and foreclosure through negotiation with banks, regulatory and legislative advocacy, public education, support for local initiatives, and action research.
 Kevin is the primary author of several CRC reports relating to subprime lending, foreclosure, loan modification and access to credit.

 Before coming to CRC, Kevin was Supervising Attorney at the East Palo Alto Community Law Project and Lecturer in Law at Stanford Law School, working on community economic development issues.
 Prior to that, he worked at HomeBase, a law and social policy center on homelessness.
 Kevin is a graduate of the Georgetown University Law Center, and Stanford University.
 Kevin was a member of the Federal Reserve Board’s Consumer Advisory Council in 2011, and currently sits on the board of directors of the Mission Economic Development Agency (MEDA) and the National Community Reinvestment Coalition.

-Andrea Luquetta is CRC's Policy Advocate.
+Andrea Luquetta is CRC's Director of Policy and Research.
 In addition to working with major banks to increase access to affordable consumer banking accounts and to improve compliance with the Community Reinvestment Act, Andrea also fights against predatory consumer financial products and practices.

 Andrea joined CRC after several years as a litigator at Western Center on Law and Poverty, where she enforced affordable and fair housing laws on behalf of extremely low income tenants throughout California.
 As a former organizer, Andrea also helped lead a statewide coalition of advocates working to identify and end impediments to fair housing across California.